 The area at the top or bottom turns red when the top or bottom mat width is less than that of the sides.

 Excess space at the top appears in red when the print is below center.

 When resizing, the print’s vertical position is determined by the selected mode (optically centered, mat ratio, or equal top and sides); when moving the print vertically, the mode switches to mat ratio.

 Rabbet width refers to the inner edge of the frame that overlaps the edge of the mount.
 In the illustration, the frame stock is 2x the width of the rabbet.

 How big should the mount be?
 It is ultimately a matter of taste.
 I myself dislike mounts that seem overly large; there is something pretentious about them.
 But a good image deserves a little “personal space.”
-One option is to use the golden ratio (Φ ≈ 1.61803), which dates back to Pythagoras and is considered an aesthetic ideal.
+One option is to use the golden ratio (Φ ≈ 1.62), which dates back to Pythagoras and is considered an aesthetic ideal.
 If the ratio of the mount dimensions to the print dimensions is the golden ratio, then the ratio of the mount area to the print area is the golden ratio squared, or Φ2 ≈ 2.62.
 The area ratio is displayed above when calculating the print and mat dimensions.
-I have used the entire visible mount area, minus any excess space at the bottom of the mat, as this seems to determine the overall impression.
-A good range is maybe 2.3 – 2.9.
+I have used the entire visible mount area, minus any excess space at the bottom of the mat ( = the white area in the illustration at right), as this seems to determine the overall impression.

 Note that scale influences the effect of the mount size.
 The golden ratio works best for prints viewed from a distance significantly larger than the image diagonal.
 Very large prints viewed close-up may need smaller area ratios and mat sizes.
 The reverse is true for tiny prints on hand-sized mounts.